simonschaufi/laravel-dkim/README.md

 SimonSchaufi\LaravelDKIM\DKIMMailServiceProvider::class,
 ```

-The DKIMMailServiceProvider extends the MailServiceProvider and overwrites a method that wee need for our own behavior.
+The DKIMMailServiceProvider extends the MailServiceProvider and overwrites a method that we need for our own behavior.

 Next we need to create a private and public key pair for signing and verifying the email.